 Snap! was created by the German production duo of Michael Münzing and Luca Anzilotti.
 They were the first to use sampled dance tracks augmented by a soulful female singer and a male rapper - collectives like C + C Music Factory and The KLF followed this formula.
-"The Power" was a massive hit, and it was based on the rap from Chill Rob G's "Let The Words Flow" and a sample of Disco singer Jocelyn Brown's song "Love's Gonna Get You," which is where the "I've got the power" line comes from.
+"The Power" was a massive hit; it was based on the rap from Chill Rob G's "Let The Words Flow" and a sample of disco singer Jocelyn Brown's song "Love's Gonna Get You," which is where the "I've got the power" line comes from.

 With the track laced and the samples in place, the German producers went looking for a good female soul singer to fill out the vocals and contribute to the rest of the album.
 They tried to get Chaka Khan, who had no interest, but she suggested Penny Ford, who was Chaka's vocal director and main backup singer.
 Penny took the gig, flew to Germany, and spent three days in 1989 singing lots of vocals for the producers to work with, and improvising lyrics along the way.

-In our interview with Penny Ford
+In a Songfacts interview with Penny Ford

-, she told us: "It was more or less them picking me up by the scruff of my neck like a pit bull and throwing me in the booth with a pack of cigarettes and a bottle of champagne and turning the mike on.
+, she said: "It was more or less them picking me up by the scruff of my neck like a pit bull and throwing me in the booth with a pack of cigarettes and a bottle of champagne and turning the mic on.
 That's how it happened. (laughing) And I'd just create.
 I just sang the first thing that came off the top of my head, because I didn't understand that music, and I didn't think I'd ever have to hear it again."

 The first version of this song used Chill Rob G's vocals from an a cappella version of "Let The Words Flow," but the producers replaced him with a rapper named Turbo B (Durron Maurice Butler), who they found at an American army base in Germany.
 Turbo recreated Chill's rhymes and added some of his own, including the "I will attack" part and, ironically, the "copywritten lyrics so they can't be stolen" line.